Seednode/roulette/README.md

 This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.

-The index can be regenerated at any time by accessing the `/index/rebuild` endpoint.

 Automatic index rebuilds can be enabled via the `--index-interval` flag, which accepts [time.Duration](https://pkg.go.dev/time#ParseDuration) strings.

 If `--index-file` is set, the index will be loaded from the specified file on start, and written to the file whenever it is re-generated.